EXPECTATIONS FOR VOLUNTEER HOSTS

 - Complete a question and answer meeting with the program manager

-- Be willing to make a two year commitment to the program
+- Be willing to make a one year commitment to the program

 The above criteria need to be successfully completed in order for an applicant to be qualified as a host.
 Applicants need to demonstrate a strong commitment to work with a youth to build a healthy and trusting relationship, an ability to provide a safe, decent, sanitary, stable and supportive environment and consistently demonstrate skills necessary to meet program objectives.